 Bedding is a key factor in reducing arthritis and pressure sores in older dogs.
 Both these conditions develop over extended periods of time so must be considered from an early age.

 Jackets in winter are also worth considering for the thin coated breeds such as Great Danes.
+You may have noticed Isla walking around the clinic showing off her Annie’s Coats jacket.

 As expected, insurance is essential for these breeds especially but really nowadays with any dog.
 There is no doubt that the veterinary world has come a long way in our ability to manage and treat many conditions, but this comes at a price which is often less attractive.
 We can set you up with 4 weeks free insurance with Petplan who will then give you the option to continue.
 This is a good buffer while you work out who you want to sign up with.
 However, the key is to sign up early before your dog has any pre-existing conditions which would then be excluded from the policy.
 Please read our insurance information section for more details on choosing an insurance company.